Misfits-Rebels-Outcasts/OpenScreenRecorder/README.md

-While at current state, the recorder is written more like a sample rather than a robust software capable of handling all kinds of situations, this simple tool has taken the author a painstaking period of over 2 months to put together a small task of gathering frames in IDirect3DSurface and saving them into a MPEG4 movie.
+While at current state, the recorder is written more like a sample rather than a robust software capable of handling all kinds of situations, this simple tool has taken the author a painstaking period of over 2 months just to put together a small task of gathering frames in IDirect3DSurface and saving them into a MPEG4 movie.

 The UWP screen recorder sample is designed to be resuable and simple.
-It works in 2 stages, the first stage being capturing the frames, compressing them and dumping them into a filestream or memory.
+It works in two stages, the first stage being capturing the frames, compressing them and dumping them into a filestream or memory.
 A thread has been create specially to retrieve the individual captured frames (IDirect3DSurface) and compressing them using Win2D into PNG files.
 The compressed data is then written to disk with a filestream.
 After the user clicked the 'Stop' button to stop the recording, he / she may proceed to the second stage to encode the saved stream into a MPEG (mp4) file.

-By separating the functioning of the recorder into 2 stages make the tool very modular and reusable.
-For example, a programmer can improve upon the 1st stage to use other forms of compression, which has the potential to speed up its efficiency or speed of recording.
-The second stage for encoding consists of just a small block of code to unpack each frame from the filestream and add each frame as MediaClips to the MediaCompositor to produce a MPEG file.
+By separating the functioning of the recorder into two stages make the tool very modular and reusable.
+For example, a programmer can improve upon the first stage to use other forms of compression, which has the potential to speed up its efficiency or speed of recording.
+As for the second stage, the encoding process consists of just a small block of code to unpack each frame from the filestream and add each frame as MediaClips to the MediaCompositor to produce a MPEG file.